China fines Alibaba, Tencent in anti-monopoly crackdown | DW | 20.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Chinese officials ordered some of the country's biggest companies — including Alibaba, Tencent and Baiidu — to pay fines for failing to report corporate acquisitions over the last eight years.
+Chinese officials ordered some of the country's biggest companies — including Alibaba, Tencent and Baiidu — to pay fines for failing to report corporate acquisitions over the past eight years.

 The State Administration for Market Regulation said the companies "failed to declare illegal implementation of operating concentration."
 The acquisitions involved are assets in the areas of technology, medical technology and mapping.